nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction/index.md

 - **PCOS Data**: Meta-analysis dataset from 14 clinical studies across Asia and Europe.
   - **Samples**: 435 healthy controls (HC) & 513 PCOS patients.

+## Causal Discovery
+Causal discovery attempts to recover the true causal structure of a system given observed data.
+One way to model this causal structure is through a directed graphical model.
+A widely-used general-purpose causal discovery algorithm is the Peter-Clark (PC) algorithm:
+1. Start with a complete undirected graph (each node connected to all other nodes).
+2. Remove edges based on statistical independence and conditional independence tests.
+3. Identify v-structures (patterns like X → Y ← Z) to infer causal directions.
+4. Apply Meek’s rules to orient additional edges while preserving v-structures.
+The result is a CPDAG (Completed Partially Directed Acyclic Graph), which represents a set of causal structures consistent with the observed data, also known as the Markov Equivalence Class (MEC).

 ## Methods
-### Causal Discovery
-Causal discovery seeks to recover the true causal structure of a system using observed data.
-We model this structure using **directed graphical models** and apply the following algorithms:

 1. **Feature Selection**
    - Remove rare OTUs (<1% relative abundance).
    - Use **SparCC** and **Graphical Lasso** to filter microbe-microbe interactions.